p2k3m/InfiniteRails/README.md

 > **Always invalidate the CDN on every deploy.**
 >
 > Even when you ship manually (outside the GitHub Actions workflow), run a full CloudFront invalidation right after syncing the latest assets to S3 so browsers stop serving cached bundles.
-Skipping this step leaves stale JavaScript, CSS, or GLTF files in place and frequently manifests as missing HUD assets or boot-time script errors.
+Skipping this step leaves stale JavaScript, CSS, or GLTF files in place, and often looks like missing HUD art, half-loaded geometry, or corrupted audio/textures because the browser pulled an outdated bundle from CloudFront.
+Always flush the distribution immediately after each sync to guarantee players download the refreshed build.
 Trigger the flush with:
 >
 > ```bash
 > aws cloudfront create-invalidation \